Welcome to the English section of the Curriculum

 November 2015 - Our book focus was 'The Story of life' learning about how the World began.

 September 2016 - Our Great Britons and Year 5/6 The Battle of Jutland.

 September 2017 - ‘We're Going on a Bear Hunt’ - A narrative and non-fiction focus around bears.

 Autumn 2017 - Revamp of the library.
 Each class focused on a book and worked cross curricularly mixing English, Art and DT.

 Summer 2018 - Water with a focus on a current environmental issue, plastic pollution.
 Each class focused on a text themed around water to produce a variety of different genres including poetry, letters and non-chronological reports to name but a few.

-September 2019 - Library Book Week and Cornerstones topics displayed in the Sutton Green Studio.
+September 2019 & September 2020 - Library Book Week and Cornerstones topics displayed in the Sutton Green library area.